lit/lit/packages/tests/README.md

 Tests can deploy to individual browsers by changing the `BROWSERS` variable in the `run-sauce-tests.sh` script.

-Valid `BROWSERS` variables for individual browsers can be:
+Valid `BROWSERS` variables for individual browsers include:

 - chromium
 - firefox